Gaussian Multiple and Random Access in the Finite Blocklength Regime: Proof of thm:MAC

-and $\mathbf{J}_i(q)$ are as in \eqref{eq:Ji}, and $c$ is the Berry-Ess\'een constant given in \thmref{thm:mbe}.
-Here, in \eqref{eq:separate}, we first move the absolute value in \eqref{eq:step2cond} to the inside of the expectation, and then we separate the expectation into two parts according to whether $\left \lvert \tilde{Q} \right \rvert \leq \frac {\sqrt{n}}{2}$ holds to guarantee that we apply the Berry-Ess\'een theorem for values of $q$ such that $\mathsf{\Sigma}(q)$ is positive-definite.
-The inequality \eqref{eq:beused} follows from Corollary \ref{cor:be}, and \eqref{eq:Cher} follows from the Chernoff bound applied to a standard Gaussian random variable.
-The inequality \eqref{eq:step3} holds for any $n$.
-Since for every $q \in \sB{-\frac{\sqrt{n}}{2}, \frac{\sqrt{n}}{2}}$, $\mathsf{\Sigma}(q)$ is a non-degenerate covariance matrix, and $T(q) < \infty$ is satisfied, we conclude that $C_{\textnormal{BE}} < \infty$.
+each $\mathbf{J}_i(\ip)$ is defined in \eqref{eq:Ji}, and $c$ is the Berry-Esseen constant given in \thmref{thm:mbe}.
+Here, \eqref{eq:separate} moves the absolute value in \eqref{eq:step2cond} to the inside of the expectation.
+We then separate the expectation into two cases in order to guarantee that we apply the Berry-Esseen theorem for values of $\ip$ such that $\mathsf{\Sigma}(\ip)$ is positive-definite.
+Inequality \eqref{eq:beused} follows from Corollary \ref{cor:be}, and \eqref{eq:Cher} follows from the Chernoff bound applied to a Gaussian random variable.
+Inequality \eqref{eq:step3} holds for any $n$.
+For every $\ip \in \sB{-\frac{\sqrt{n}}{2}, \frac{\sqrt{n}}{2}}$, $\mathsf{\Sigma}(\ip)$ is a non-degenerate covariance matrix, and $T(\ip) < \infty$.
+Therefore, we conclude that $C_{\textnormal{BE}} < \infty$.

-\textbf{Step 5:} In this step, we upper bound the probability in \eqref{eq:dif3}, which is the absolute difference due to changing the covariance matrix of the Gaussian kernel from $\mathsf{\Sigma}(q)$ to $\mathsf{\Sigma}$, by using the upper bound on the total variation distance between two Gaussian vectors in \lemref{lem:gaussiancdf}.
+\textbf{Step 5:} We next bound the probability in \eqref{eq:dif3}, which is the absolute difference due to changing the covariance matrix of the Gaussian kernel from $\mathsf{\Sigma}(\ip)$ to $\mathsf{\Sigma}$, using \lemref{lem:gaussiancdf}, which bounds the total variation distance between two Gaussian vectors.
 Denote the spectral radius of a $d \times d$ symmetric matrix $\ms{M}$ by